stakemcontino/ansible_role_nomad/molecule/README.md

 ## Molecule: converge

 Will execute the sequence necessary to converge the instances.
-Which means run the molecule/default/playbook.yml against the instance created above.
+Which means executing molecule/default/playbook.yml against the instance created above.

     molecule converge